 Many Sjögren's patients experience brain fog - a fluctuating mild memory loss that is not appropriate for a patient's age.
-However, brain fog can be caused by different factors, including poor sleep/sleep disturbances, and should be evaluated by a health care provider.17 Brain fog is often experienced as problems with memory or difficulty focusing, processing information or numbers, paying attention and feeling not mentally lucid.
+However, brain fog can be caused by different factors, including poor sleep/sleep disturbances, and should be evaluated by a health care provider.
+17 Brain fog is often experienced as problems with memory or difficulty focusing, processing information or numbers, paying attention and feeling not mentally lucid.
 It is not progressive, and thus, not an early manifestation of dementia.
-Brain fog generally is a different type of dementia than Alzheimer's disease and is not likely to lead to placement in a nursing home for chronic care.18
+Brain fog generally is a different type of dementia than Alzheimer's disease and is not likely to lead to placement in a nursing home for chronic care.
+18

 Neurological issues seem to affect about 20% of patients with primary Sjögren's syndrome.
-It is not uncommon for issues to occur before other signs and diagnosis of this disease.19 Sjögren's can cause nerve damage (peripheral neuropathy), leading to burning and numbness in the extremities and sometimes other areas of the body, including the face and torso.
+It is not uncommon for issues to occur before other signs and diagnosis of this disease.
+Sjögren's can cause nerve damage (peripheral neuropathy), leading to burning and numbness in the extremities and sometimes other areas of the body, including the face and torso.
 This damage often affects only sensory nerve fibers but can involve both sensory and motor nerves and lead to mild weakness of the extremities.
 Some patients can have involvement of their autonomic nervous system, leading to alterations in the regulation of heartbeat, breathing and movement of food through the digestive tract.
-Symptoms include lightheadedness when standing, increased or decreased sweating and feeling full after eating a small meal.20
+Symptoms include lightheadedness when standing, increased or decreased sweating and feeling full after eating a small meal.

 Central nervous system involvement in Sjögren's patients may resemble multiple sclerosis.
-Neuromyelitis optica is an autoimmune disease that mimics multiple sclerosis, affect the brain and spinal cord, and is associated with Sjögren's syndrome.
-Sjögren's patients may also have an increased number of white matter lesions on MRI scans of their brain.
-These may resemble those that define multiple sclerosis, but are atypical in location and form, are not associated with neurologic deficits and may relate more to age and cardiovascular risk factors rather than the underlying Sjögren's.
-Patients with primary Sjögren's syndrome have an increased risk of developing non-Hodgkin B cell lymphoma, with a recent study showing a cumulative risk at 15 years after diagnosis of almost 10%.21 The increased risk of developing non-Hodgkin B cell lymphoma.22 performance.
-A Swedish study showed that at 2 years after diagnosis, work disability affected
+Neuromyelitis optica is an autoimmune disease that mimics multiple sclerosis, affect the brain and spinal cord, and is associated with Sjogren's syndrome.
+Sjogren's patients may also have an increased number of white matter lesions on MRI scans of their brain.
+These may resemble those that define multiple sclerosis, but are atypical in location and form, are not associated with neurologic deficits and may relate more to age and cardiovascular risk factors rather than the underlying Sjogren's.
+Patients with primary Sjögren's syndrome have an increased risk of developing non-Hodgkin B cell lymphoma, with a recent study showing a cumulative risk at 15 years after diagnosis of almost 10%.21 The increased risk of developing non-Hodgkin B cell lymphoma is higher than that of patients with RA and lupus who also have an increased risk of developing non-Hodgkin lymphoma.22